jenna360/acm-poker/README.md

 ## Code Specification & Libraries
 - Only Python 3.11 is allowed.
-- We only allow some standard Python libraries (support for mainstream external libraries will come next time)
+- We only allow some standard Python libraries and numpy
 - List of black listed standard libraries can be found [here](https://docs.google.com/document/d/1Q78tdVFAZIFt0ZWEgNG65nDDAlbt6rcG5o21waeZprA/edit?usp=sharing).